garmoshka-mo/pry-moves/README.md

 ```

 _For example, you can put it into function which periodically reports status of thread (if you have such)_

+Other helpers:
+* `PryMoves.open?` - if pry input dialog active.
+Can be used to suppress output from ongoing parallel threads

 ## pry-remote